roei910/Broker-App/project files/README.md

 4. Get8Transactions, gets the last 8 transaction made by the trader.
 5. GetTraderOpenRequests, gets all the traders open requests by trader id.

+stocks background service:
+not working. tried to make but could do updates well.

 ## Front-end: angular
 run client: cd to the folder, open cmd, run "npm install" then run "npm serve" to run the server, should run on "http://localhost:4200/"